nedamhs/spatio-temporal-rainfall-modeling/README.md

  **Hidden Markov Models (HMMs)** with **Chow–Liu tree** emissions for modeling seasonal rainfall patterns in India

+ This project is inspired by [this paper](https://arxiv.org/abs/1207.4142):

+> Kirshner, S., Smyth, P., & Robertson, A. W. (2004).
+Conditional Chow–Liu tree structures for modeling discrete-valued vector time series. *Proceedings of the 20th Conference on Uncertainty in Artificial Intelligence (UAI'04)*, pp. 317–324.
+AUAI Press.

 ## Project Overview

 This project applies latent variable modeling and structure learning methods to analyze ten years of daily binary rainfall events across 54 weather stations in India.
 The goal is to uncover large scale seasonal rainfall regimes and understand how spatial dependency patterns change across these regimes.
 A Hidden Markov Model captures the temporal dynamics of latent seasonal states, while each state's spatial structure is learned using a Chow Liu tree constructed as a maximum spanning tree over pairwise mutual information.
 This results in interpretable latent regimes, each with its own learned spatial dependency structure.